 Quentin Mansfield

-Quentin Mansfield is the Democracy Project Coordinator for the New Pennsylvania Project.
+Quentin Mansfield is the democracy project coordinator for the New Pennsylvania Project.
 A native of Chicago, Illinois, Quentin’s journey has been shaped by his commitment to amplifying the voices of marginalized communities.
 Prior to entering law school, Quentin acquired invaluable experience as the Director of Advocacy for the Chicago Urban League.
 In this role, he actively championed social justice causes that deeply impacted the Black community.

 His educational journey began at Howard University, where he studied Strategic Communications and Economics.
 Quentin is also an alumnus of the University of Chicago, where he earned a Master of Public Policy degree.
 Currently enrolled as a law student at the University of Pennsylvania, Quentin continues to harness his passion for social justice and his comprehensive knowledge of strategic communications, economics, and public policy in his role as the Democracy Project Coordinator.
 Armed with an understanding of our legal system and an unwavering commitment to advancing democracy and equality, Quentin Mansfield stands as an advocate for positive change.